ckesurf/yale-web-053022/04-one-to-many/README.md

 <summary>Domain</summary>
 <pre>Set of possible values within a realm; Domain name - string that defines a realm within the internet (ex. youtube.com, facebook.com, twitter.com)

+youtube.com - videos, ads, channels, accounts, mixes, notifications, content creators/users, subscriptions, likes, saves, comments

+a video contains ads
+a video has many ads

+a video has many comments
+a comment belongs to one video

+one channel has many subscriptions a subscription belongs to one channel

+a comment has many likes
+a like belongs to a comment

+a video has many notifications a notificaation belongs to a video

+an account has many videos
+a video belongs to one account

+twitter.com - users, tweets, direct messages, likes, retweets, comments, trending topics

+a user has many tweets
+a tweet belongs to a user

 </pre>
 </details>
 </p>